Sunday, May 11, 2025

 6. Pour sugar mixture into the boiling water.
 Stir until the sugar dissolve, then boil for 3 minutes.

 7. Remove from heat and pour in the lime juice.
-Bring the cordial back to the boil, then reduce heat and simmer gently for 2 minutes.
+Bring the cordial back to a simmer for 2 minutes.
+Do not boil for best flavour.

-9. Pick out and discard the zest.
-Fill bottles with lime cordial.
-Allow to settle for a day before using.
+8. Pick out and discard the zest.
+Fill bottles with lime cordial to the top.
+Seal immediately and allow to cool at room temperature.
+Let the cordial settle for a day before using.

 No comments: